Jeremy enjoys reviewing nostalgic topics when not working as a manager at his campus.

 Evidence That Harvey Exists

-Despite us never seeing him, Harvey almost certainly exist.
+Despite us never seeing him, Harvey almost certainly exists.
 He's not just a figment of Elwood's imagination, as we see him leave his imprint on the world many times.
 Here are the clues in approximate order of appearance:

 - Vera admits she occasionally sees Harvey

-- Orderly Wilson reads the the definition of a púca in the dictionary, which ends with "and how are you, Mr. Wilson?"
+- Orderly Wilson reads the definition of a púca in the dictionary, which ends with "and how are you, Mr. Wilson?"

 - The portrait of Harvey and Elwood could suggest the unknown artist was able to see him (though it's possible Elwood simply described him)